On the Pulse Shaping for Delay-Doppler Communications: Numerical Results

 \section{Numerical Results}

-We examine the proposed DD Nyquist pulse shaping in this section.
-As an example, we consider $M=N=32$, and $T=1$, respectively.
-We consider three different windows, namely the rectangular window, the Fourier dual of the RRC pulse with roll-off factor $\beta=0.3$, and the truncated $T$-periodic cosine pulse, respectively.
-Specifically, we study the following three cases: 1) both time and frequency windows are rectangular windows with duration $NT$ and $\frac{M}{T}$ (termed as ``Sinc + Sinc''); 2) both time and frequency windows are the Fourier dual of RRC pulses, with orthogonal periods being $\frac{1}{NT}$ and $\frac{T}{M}$, respectively (termed as ``RRC + RRC''); 3) the time window is a truncated cosine function with duration $NT$ and the frequency window is the Fourier dual of the RRC pulse with orthogonal period $\frac{M}{T}$ (termed as ``Cos + RRC'').
+We examine the proposed DD Nyquist pulse shaping as follows.
+We consider $M=N=32$, and $T=1$, respectively.
+We consider three different windows, namely the rectangular window, RRC windows with roll-off factor $\beta=0.3$, and the truncated $T$-periodic cosine pulse, respectively.
+Specifically, we study the following three cases: 1) both time and frequency windows are rectangular windows with duration $NT$ and $\frac{M}{T}$ (termed as ``Sinc + Sinc''); 2) both time and frequency windows are RRC windows, with orthogonal periods being $\frac{1}{NT}$ and $\frac{T}{M}$, respectively (termed as ``RRC + RRC''); 3) the time window is a truncated cosine function with duration $NT$ and the frequency window is the RRC window with orthogonal period $\frac{M}{T}$ (termed as ``Cos + RRC'').

 We present the zero-Doppler cuts (ambiguity function with zero Doppler) of the three cases in Fig.~\ref{zero_Doppler}, where it is observed that all the three cases can achieve the sufficient delay orthogonality.
 Furthermore, we observe that both case-2 and case-3 have an almost zero response for normalized delay around $-\frac{T}{2}$ and $\frac{T}{2}$.
 This is due to the quick decay of RRC pulses at the cost of the excess bandwidth.
 As a result, we can observe a ``spike-like'' ambiguity function, which may also be of interest for radar sensing.